Comet Hergenrother 168P

 The comet came to perihelion on 1 October 2012, and was expected to reach about apparent magnitude 15.2, but due to an outburst the comet reached apparent magnitude 8.

-a result of the outburst of gas and dust, the comet was briefly more
+As a result of the outburst of gas and dust, the comet was briefly more than 500 times brighter than it would have been without the outburst.

 On 19 October 2012, images by the Virtual Telescope Project showed a dust cloud trailing the nucleus.